Sandbox Management

 // Create a Sandbox with specific languageconst sandbox = await daytona.create({ language: 'typescript' });

-// Create a Sandbox with custom IDconst sandbox = await daytona.create({ id: 'my-sandbox' });
+// Create a Sandbox with custom labelsconst sandbox = await daytona.create({ labels: { SOME_LABEL: 'my-label' } });

 Sandbox Resources